-APA Citation Style – A Quick Guide
+APA Citation Style – Concise Guide for Academic Writing

 12.11.22 APA citation & referencing Time to read: 5min